-Alzheimer's Society is delighted to launch the 2018 Dementia Research Leaders awards, which recognise the contribution that early and mid-career researchers make to dementia research and people affected by dementia.
+The Dementia Research Leaders awards recognises the contribution that early and mid-career researchers make to dementia research and people affected by dementia.

 The awards will be presented on 22 May 2018 at the Alzheimer's Society annual conference.

 Winners of the prize will receive £1,000 to put towards their career development over the next year.
 There will also be runners-up prizes.

 The Alzheimer's Society's Dementia Research Leaders programme provides funding and development opportunities for people from biomedical, clinical and social science backgrounds from the start of a career in research through to establishing themselves as independent investigators.

 The awards are to recognise the contributions and impact of researchers within the remit of the programme to dementia research.

 There are two categories that people can be nominated for.
 Nominees do not have to be funded by Alzheimer's Society but do need to be based at a university, research institute or NHS trust within the UK.

 This award will recognise researchers in the earlier stages of their careers who have already made great progress in dementia research and have the potential to contribute much more to the field in the future.